Germany’s defense minister resigns amid Ukraine criticism

-BERLIN (AP) — Germany’s much-criticized defense minister announced her resignation Monday, as her department steers the massive project of modernizing the country’s military and oversees expanding weapons deliveries to Ukraine.
+BERLIN (AP) — Germany’s much-criticized defense minister announced her resignation Monday following a series of missteps while her department steers the massive project of modernizing the country’s military and oversees expanding weapons deliveries to Ukraine.

-Christine Lambrecht said in a statement that she had submitted her resignation request to Chancellor Olaf Scholz, adding that “months of media focus on my person” had stood in the way of a factual debate about the military and Germany’s security policy.
+Christine Lambrecht said in a written statement that she had submitted her resignation to Chancellor Olaf Scholz, adding that “months of media focus on my person” had stood in the way of a factual debate about the military and Germany’s security policy.

 “The valuable work of the soldiers and many people in my department must stand in the foreground,” she said.

+“I know from my perspective how things should proceed and we will announce that in due time too,” said Scholz.

+A government spokesperson, Christiane Hoffmann, said earlier Monday that it was important to Scholz to ensure gender parity among ministers, but declined to comment on a possibility of a wider Cabinet reshuffle.

-The 57-year-old has been defense minister since Scholz became chancellor in December 2021.
-Critics have long portrayed her as out of her depth but Scholz stood by her, describing her last month as “a first-class defense minister.”
+The 57-year-old Lambrecht had been defense minister since Scholz became chancellor in December 2021.
+Critics had long portrayed her as out of her depth.
+But Scholz stood by her, describing her last month as “a first-class defense minister.”
 Pressure on her mounted recently after an ill-judged New Year’s video message.

 Lambrecht’s resignation comes at a sensitive moment, as Scholz faces mounting pressure to make another significant step forward in German military aid to Ukraine by agreeing to deliver Leopard 2 battle tanks.
 Earlier this month, Germany agreed to provide 40 Marder armored personnel carriers and a Patriot air defense missile battery to Kyiv.